Berihu Aregawi: 2024

 In 2024, he won the Cross Internacional Juan Muguerza, a World Athletics Cross Country Tour Gold meeting.
 He won silver at the 2024 World Athletics Cross Country Championships in Serbia.
 He met the 2024 Paris Olympics standard for the 5000 metres finishing second at the LA Grand Prix in May 2024.

 At the 2024 Paris Olympics, Berihu secured a silver medal in the 10,000 metres, running 26:43.44 behind Joshua Cheptegei's new Olympic record of 26:43.14.

 At the 2024 Silesia Diamond League, Berihu competed in the 3000 metres, running 7:21.28 behind Jakob Ingebrigtsen's new world record of 7:17.55.
 This time places Berihu as the third fastest 3000 metre runner in history, behind Daniel Komen, who held the previous world record of 7:20.67, and Ingebrigtsen.

 2025

 In January 2025, he retained his title at the Cross Internacional Juan Muguerza in Elgoibar.
 Berihu was selected for the 3000 metres at the 2025 World Athletics Indoor Championships in Nanjing in March 2025, where he secured a silver medal with a time of 7:46.25 behind Jakob Ingebrigtsen, who ran 7:46.09.

 Be ran a meeting record of 12:50.45 to win the 5000 metres at the 2025 Shanghai Diamond League ahead of compatriot Kuma Girma.
 He finished second in the 10,000 metres at the 2025 Prefontaine Classic on 5 July, in a race that doubled up as the Ethiopian trials for the 2025 World Championships.
 In September 2025, he competed over 10,000 metres at the 2025 World Championships in Tokyo, Japan, finishing in twelfth place.

+2026

+In January 2026, he was selected for the Ethiopian team to compete at the 2026 World Athletics Cross Country Championships in Tallahassee, winning the silver medal in the individual race and gold with Ethiopia in the team competition.